This is a blacklist, not just a "boycott"

 (If there were any ambiguity about this at all—which there is not—the fact that individual Israeli academics are offered an exemption if they actively express satisfactory political views should make the reality clear to anyone.)

 I put the matter as follows while corresponding about the MESA anti-blacklist statement with David Hirsh & Jon Pike, the two British academics who run the website "Engage" website.

 Geertz long ago explained how all this works in "Ideology as a Cultural System," and Lakoff has been hammering home the same point more recently ... but it's something that every political & marketing consultant knows, too.
-That is, it's crucial to frame the issue your way--and it helps if this way of framing it is also more accurate and illuminating, as I believe is the case when one calls this blacklist a blacklist.
+That is, it's crucial to frame the issue your way and not let the other side frame it their way—and it helps if your way of framing it is also more accurate and illuminating, as I believe is the case when one calls this blacklist a blacklist.

 Yours in struggle,

 [P.S., February 2006: Along similar lines, an excellent piece by Jon Pike on the Engage website, "The Myth of the Institutional Boycott," convincingly demolishes the pretense that this is somehow a purely institutional boycott that doesn't target any actual people.
 In reality, as opposed to disingenuous propaganda, the point of these measures is precisely to exclude Israeli academics from international academic and intellectual life.
 That's a blacklist.
 Pike accepts the word "boycott," which I think is unfortunate, but the substance of his analysis is cogent and correct.]